 “This is another area where tracking your habits can be helpful,” Dr. Dupuy said.
 “Has your consumption of alcohol or caffeine changed since the pandemic began?
 If so, has it had an impact on how you feel or function?
 Track your use, and also note how you feel in the moment, afterwards and the next day.
 Investigating the how many, the when and the why of our habits can provide useful insights for making decisions that better our mental health

 It’s also worth noting, if you are taking an antidepressant or other medications, mixing in alcohol or other substances may worsen your symptoms and may cause unwanted side effects.

 “You don’t have to sit cross-legged for 20 minutes to meditate,” Dr. Dupuy said.
 “Many meditations, including those available in Sanvello, are very short and can fit into any schedule.”

 Meditation may help bring a sense of relaxation and a more tranquil mind, which may reduce stress and help calm anxiety.
 When you meditate, even for just a few minutes, you help clear your mind from daily stressors, which may help regulate your emotions.
 This may be a key component to reducing symptoms of anxiety or depression.

 There are many different kinds of meditation from breathing techniques to walking.
 Whatever method you choose, it’s important to focus your attention, be free from distractions and relax your breathing.

-It’s been a stressful year for some, and it’s important to know, you are not struggling alone.
-Consider these lifestyle changes to help you cope and better manage your symptoms and reach out to a professional for help when needed.
-If your symptoms are moderate to severe, consider seeking out a mental health professional for additional support.
+The past couple of years may have been notably stressful, and it’s important to know, you are not struggling alone.
+Consider these lifestyle changes to help you cope, better manage your symptoms and reach out to a professional for help, when needed.
 Consider these resources: